 - Setting up Storage Gateway with Amazon EC2

 - Hybrid Cloud Storage Management with NetApp Cloud Manager (formerly OnCommand Cloud Manager)

 In hybrid cloud environments, it is imperative that the management platform is versatile enough to handle data — no matter where it is stored.
 NetApp Cloud Manager brings in this multicloud and hybrid cloud management capability, which provides a single-pane view of your storage system irrespective of whether your system is deploying in AWS, Azure, Google Cloud, or on-premises.

 Data management and orchestration are important ways that companies can save on time and costs.
 This blog post will explore the capabilities of NetApp Cloud Manager that unify siloed storage systems and enable hassle-free hybrid cloud storage management and configuration.

 NetApp Data Fabric Vision

-NetApp’s Data Fabric vision aims to create a seamless experience for data access and management across hybrid environments, and OnCommand Cloud Manager plays a key role in that vision.
+NetApp’s Data Fabric vision aims to create a seamless experience for data access and hybrid cloud storage, and NetApp Cloud Manager plays a key role in that vision.

 With Data Fabric in place, organizations need not worry about the placement of data — Data Fabric allows data to be aligned anywhere in the hybrid architecture within their application requirements.
 It also provides the flexibility to move or migrate data in a hassle-free manner at any time.